mosweubarona/bartube-youtube-downloader/README.md

 ## Installation

 1. Drop a star on the Github Repository.
-2. Clone the Repo by going to your local Git Client and pushing in the command:
+2. Clone the Repo by going to your local Git Client and pushing in the command

 ```sh
 git clone https://github.com/mosweubarona/bartube-youtube-downloader.git